 - habitual mouth breathing

-- obstructive sleep apnea (periodic lapses in breathing during sleep)
+- obstructive sleep apnea, which involves periodic lapses in breathing during sleep

 Repeated middle ear infections due to swollen adenoids and clogged Eustachian tubes have serious implications, such as hearing loss, which can also lead to speech problems.

-Your child’s physician may recommend adenoid removal if your child has chronic ear or throat infections that:
+Your child’s doctor may recommend an adenoid removal if your child has chronic ear or throat infections that:

-- recur more than five times per year
+- occur more than 5 or 6 times per year

-In the week before surgery, do not give your child any medicine that can affect blood clotting, such as ibuprofen or aspirin.
-Acetaminophen (Tylenol) is allowed for pain, but if you are in doubt about which medicines are OK, talk with your doctor.
+In the week before surgery, don’t give your child any medicine that can affect blood clotting, such as ibuprofen or aspirin.
+You may use acetaminophen (Tylenol) for pain.
+If you’re in doubt about which medicines are appropriate, talk with your doctor.

 The day before surgery, your child should have nothing to eat or drink after midnight.
 This includes water.
 If the doctor prescribes medicine to be taken before the surgery, give it to your child with a small sip of water.

-Adenoidectomy is performed under general anesthesia (drug-induced deep sleep), usually in an outpatient setting, meaning that you can go home on the day the surgery is performed.
+A surgeon will perform an adenoidectomy under general anesthesia (a drug-induced deep sleep).
+This is usually done in an outpatient setting, which means that your child can go home on the day of the surgery.

 The adenoids are usually removed through the mouth.
-The surgeon will insert a small instrument into your child’s mouth to prop it open, then remove the adenoids by making a small incision or by cauterizing (sealing the area using a heated device).
+The surgeon will insert a small instrument into your child’s mouth to prop it open.
+They’ll then remove the adenoids by making a small incision or by cauterizing, which involves sealing the area with a heated device.

-Cauterizing and packing the area with absorbent material like gauze will control bleeding during and after the procedure.
-Stitches are not usually required.
+Cauterizing and packing the area with absorbent material, such as gauze, will control bleeding during and after the procedure.
+Stitches aren’t usually necessary.

-When the procedure is finished, your child will be taken to a recovery room until he or she wakes up.
-Medication will be prescribed to reduce pain and swelling.
-Your child will be released from the hospital, usually on the same day.
+After the procedure, your child will stay in a recovery room until they wake up.
+You’ll receive medication to reduce pain and swelling.
+Patients will typically go home from the hospital on the same day as the surgery.
 Complete recovery from an adenoidectomy usually takes one to two weeks.

-A sore throat for one to two weeks after surgery is normal.
-It is important to drink a lot of fluids to avoid dehydration; good hydration actually helps to alleviate pain.
-For a couple of weeks, do not feed your child spicy or hot foods or foods that are hard and crunchy.
-Cold liquids and desserts are soothing on the child’s throat.
+A sore throat for two to three weeks after surgery is normal.
+It’s important to drink lots of fluids to avoid dehydration.
+Good hydration actually helps to alleviate pain.
+Don’t feed your child spicy or hot foods or foods that are hard and crunchy for the first couple of weeks.
+Cold liquids and desserts are soothing for your child’s throat.